Limitex/R5-Reloaded-Installer/README.md

 So seed using different torrent software as much as possible.
 This is because others may not be able to download it.

+Make sure that the specified ports are open for incoming TCP traffic. default : 6881-6999 by aria2.github.io
 # How to use

 1. Download and unzip the Zip file from the [release](https://github.com/Limitex/R5-Reloaded-Installer/releases).